-Pam is our newest addition to the SureFire staff, joining us in November as Evening Receptionist.
+Pam joined us in November 2018 as our Evening Receptionist and when the daytime office postion became available she stepped up to the challenge.
 Pam has been taking agility lessons at SureFire since 2017.

-In June of 2018, Merry’s niece, BC (Renaissance Artistic Meryt RN) came to live with them and at 11 months is already showing great promise as an agility dog and ratter.
-Rally and Nosework is also in her future.
+In June of 2018, Merry’s niece, BC (Renaissance Artistic Meryt RN RAT) came to live with them and at 11 months is already showing great promise as an agility dog and ratter.
+Rally and Nosework are also in her future.

 Pam retired from state service in December 2017 and is enjoying the opportunity to work with dogs and cats, trialing, quilting and spending time with her family.
 Oh, and sleeping in!!